jborjon/machine-learning-yolo/report.md

 ### What are the mechanics of YOLO?

 The algorithm divides the image into a 13x13 grid.
+(Images courtesy of [machinethink.net](https://machinethink.net/blog/object-detection-with-yolo/#how-yolo-works))

 ![Dog and bicycle in detection grid](https://machinethink.net/images/yolo/Grid@2x.png "Doggity-dog-dog")